How to embrace the Summer at home

 ‘Sleep supports the proteins and cells of your immune system to detect and destroy bugs and germs,’ he says.
 ‘Importantly it helps your body remember the bugs so they can fight them off even quicker in the future.
 Sleep also helps to reduce stress, support mental wellbeing and improve heart health’.

 Having a hot drink before bedtime can really help you to unwind.
 Try Pukka Herbs Organic Night Time tea to help make the most of your sleep during your time off.
-For more tips on how you can get a better nights sleep the natural way, click here.
+Small, simple changes to your daily routine and bedtime habits can help you to get a better night's sleep the natural way.

 Take a digital detox